pagekit/docs/developer-guides/how-to-theme.md

 - To **add JavaScript** to your theme, you can add your own code and include the script files in your template.
 You can also add third party libraries like UIkit and jQuery that help you to add interaction to your website.
 - **Widgets and menus** are managed from the Pagekit admin area and are rendered in special positions of your theme.
 You have learned how to create these positions and how to change the default widget rendering.
 - To make sure your theme is customizable from the admin area, you can add your own **settings screens**.
 These can be added to the Site Tree, to the Site settings and to the Widget editor.
+- To **overwrite system views**, your theme can include custom view files to alter the way static pages and blog posts are rendered.

 With these skills you are now in a position to create Pagekit themes, both for client projects and also for the Pagekit marketplace.